Choose Kingston's International Politics and Economics MA

 - Alongside your academic studies, you will gain skills in problem-solving and organisation; data collation, review and synopsis; communication (oral, written and electronic); time management; computing; and co-operation and teamwork.

-- You can take part in an active interchange of policy ideas with research-active staff and visiting speakers through seminars organised by the Political Economy Research Group.
+- You can take part in an active interchange of policy ideas with research-active staff and visit speakers through seminars organised by the Political Economy Research Group.

 What will you study?